How to Develop An Attitude of Gratitude

 Before we start, I think it’s really important we define what gratitude is first and foremost.
 Gratitude is the quality of being thankful; readiness to show appreciation for and to return kindness.
 Appreciation means to recognize the enjoyment of the good qualities of someone or something.

 Gratitude is a habit we must learn.
-The most successful people I know of also have a grateful mind and a loving heart.
+The most successful people I know have a grateful mind and a loving heart.
 Gratitude has given them a way to look for the good.
 Our minds are powerful: where we direct our attention is where we direct our energy.